-Strategy / Actions Team ine (sh ım/lon 1.1.
-Continue to demonstrate leadership, advocacy and commitment to cu ıltural divers ity and linclu sion 1.1.1.
+Strategy / Actions Team Timel mediu 1.1.
+Continue to demonstrate leadership, advocacy and commitment to cultural diversity and inclusion 1.1.1.
 Continue to convene the Multicultural Advisory Committee.
-Community Programs 1.
-1.2.
+Community Programs 1.1.2.
 Continue involvement in hosting Australian citizenship ceremonies.
-Mayor's Office 1.
-1.3.
+Mayor's Office 1.1.3.
 Benchmark Council's cultural diversity and inclusion practices against the national "Welcoming Cities" Standard to ensure ongoing best practice.
-Community Programs 1.
-1.4.
+Community Programs 1.1.4.
 When appropriate, advocate and provide submissions to State or Federal government on issues, policies or legislation related to culturally diverse resident needs, social cohesion and social justice.
 Community Programs 1.
 1.5 Continue to monitor social cohesion and attitudes towards cultural diversity in Waverley via Community Satisfaction Surveys.
-Corporate Planning & Reporting 1.2.
-Promote and raise awareness of the value of cultural diversity to Wave rley and the impor tance of inclusion 1.2.1.
+Corporate Planning & Reporting 1.
+2. Promote and raise awareness of the value of cultural diversity to Wave inclusion rley and the import tance of • Community Programs with support from HR and Comms impor tance of inclusion1.2.1.
+Monitor and report on data on cultural diversity demographic changes to Council staff and Community Programs with support from HR and import tance of inclusion 1.2.1.
 Monitor and report on data on cultural diversity demographic changes to Council staff and community.
-Community Programs with support from Comms 1.2.1.
-Ensure Council plans, publications, communications, and social media channels reflect the cultural diversity of Waverley residents, workers and visitors.
-Comms This to include: descriptions, stories and images that reflect Waverley's culturally diverse people.
-1. 2.2.
-Continue to promote positive messages about cultural diversity and inclusion via Council's communications channels.
-Comms with the This includes: sharing messages supporting cultural diversity and inclusion; recognising significant community cultural days; promoting culturally diverse community events; and support of Community Programs
+1.2.2.
+Ensure Council plans, publications, communications, and social media channels reflect the Community Programs with support from HR and Comms import tance of inclusion 1.
+2. 1.
+Monitor and report on data on cultural diversity demographic changes to Council staff and community.
+1. 2.
+2. Ensure Council plans, publications, communications, and social media channels reflect the cultural diversity of Waverley residents, workers and visitors.
+Community Programs with support from HR and Comms import tance of

-1.3.
-Embed consideration of cultural diversity across Council decision-make ing, plannir ng and engagement processes 1.3.1.
-Continue to employ a Community Development Officer, Diversity to support and promote cultural diversity within the organisation and the community.
-HR 1.3.2.
+1. 3.
+Embed consideration of cultural diversity across Council decision-making, planning and engagement processes 1.3.1.
+Continue to employ a Community Development Officer, Diversity to coordinate the implementation of the Cultural Diversity Strategy HR 1.3.2.
 Identify and support Diversity Champions in each Council Directorate/program area (e.g. rangers, customer service, library, lifeguards) and at the Executive Leadership level, with the aim to raise awareness, support delivery, and stimulate ongoing review and refinement of the Strategy.
 PCG 1.3.3.
 Provide increased training and learning opportunities for Council staff with the aim to build knowledge and skills in working with residents and visitors from culturally diverse backgrounds.
-Comms with the This to include an initial focus on delivering unconscious bias training to people leaders and hiring managers by May 2022. support of Community Programs HR & PCG 1.3.4.
-Explore opportunities to increase participation by people from culturally diverse backgrounds, including new and temporary residents, in Council's engagement processes including representation on Council's Have Your Say database.
+HR & PCG This to include an initial focus on delivering unconscious bias training to people leaders and hiring managers by May 2022.
+1.3.4.
+Explore opportunities to increase participation by people from culturally diverse backgrounds, including new and temporary residents, in Council's engagement processes including representation on Council's Have Your Say database and use of physical feedback channels and face-to-face engagement opportunities.
 Comms with the support of Community Programs 1.4.
-Strengthen partnerships and collaboration with and within our comm • velso f government and with non-government agencies to share information and good praction ce 1.4.1.
+Strengthen partnerships and collaboration with and within our commu • vels o f government and with non-government agencies to share information and good praction ce 1.4.1.
 Continue to advocate and participate in forums, interagencies and working groups that build opportunities and support inclusion for culturally diverse communities and share good community partnership practices.
 Community Programs 1.4.2.
 Investigate partnership opportunities to promote multicultural services to ensure people from culturally diverse backgrounds can access appropriate services that meet their needs.
 Community Programs